 Behavioral Issues/Acting Out

-I have extensive experience offering therapy to children and teens who exhibit behavioral problems at home and at school.
+We have extensive experience offering therapy to children and teens who exhibit behavioral problems at home and at school.
 Such issues include difficulty paying attention, listening, and controlling anger.
-I enjoy the process of helping children and teens find healthier ways to express themselves and regulate their emotions through the use of talk, play and art therapy.
+We enjoy the process of helping children and teens find healthier ways to express themselves and regulate their emotions through the use of talk, play and art therapy.
 Children tend to have difficulty expressing themselves and the use of creative techniques in therapy is a great way for them to learn how to identify, label and communicate how they are feeling.